donkeyclip/motorcortex-code-typing/README.md

 [Check it out here](https://donkeyclip.github.io/motorcortex-code-typing/demo/)

 # Intro / Features
-MotorCortex-Code-Typing renders your clip as a code editor.
+MotorCortex-Code-Typing is the right plugin to make coding clips.
+It renders your clip as a code editor.

 The Plugin exposes two Incidents in total:
 * the CodeEditor Clip